OpenTechStrategies/lisc-ttm/README.md

 Background
 ----------

-"Test The Model" (TTM) is a collaboration between five neighborhood organizations in Chicago and the Local Initiatives Support Corporation ([lisc-chicago.org](http://lisc-chicago.org)).
+"Testing The Model" (TTM) is a collaboration between five neighborhood organizations in Chicago and the Local Initiatives Support Corporation ([lisc-chicago.org](http://lisc-chicago.org)).